Can I Represent Myself in a Criminal Court Case in Singapore and How?

 The Law Society Pro Bono Services’ Criminal Legal Aid Scheme (CLAS) assists individuals who are unable to afford a lawyer to defend the criminal charges posed against them.

-Under CLAS, a volunteer lawyer will be appointed to represent you for non-capital offences under the applicable statutes (See the CLAS brochure).
+Under CLAS, a volunteer lawyer will be appointed to represent you for non-capital offences under the applicable statutes.

 2) Community Justice Centre

 The Community Justice Centre (CJC) HELP Services Centre offers various programmes to assist accused persons who are self-represented.
 These include:

 - On-site Legal Advice Scheme, where you can consult a volunteer lawyer for 20 minutes of free legal advice.
 However, the volunteer lawyer will be unable to represent you in court;